The youngsters claim a trophy

 Kenny Dalglish twice represented his country against Wales in the British International Championships on this day in the 1970’s.

-1975 - He featured in a 2-2 draw alongside John Toshack and ex-red Ted MacDougall.
+1975 - He featured in a 2-2 draw alongside John Toshack and ex-red Ted MacDougall at Ninian Park.
 Ray Clemence, Emlyn Hughes and Kevin Keegan all played the same day in a goalless draw in Northern Ireland.

-1978 - Kenny, Graeme Souness and Joey Jones also played in a 1-1 draw.
+1978 - Kenny, Graeme Souness and Joey Jones also played in a 1-1 draw at Hampden Park.

 A Swedish thumping

 1914 - We trounced a Swedish XI 8-0 in a friendly in Stockholm.
-Billy Lacey bagged a brace, with William Banks, Donald Mackinlay and Tom Miller also amongst the scorers.
+Billy Lacey bagged a brace, with William Banks, Donald McKinlay and Tom Miller also amongst the scorers.

 Djibril the champion